Pipaluk Lynge

-Pipaluk Lynge-Rasmussen (born 13 April 1984) is a Greenlandic politician (Inuit Ataqatigiit).
+Pipaluk Lynge (born 13 April 1984), formerly Pipaluk Lynge-Rasmussen, is a Greenlandic politician (Inuit Ataqatigiit), who is a member of the Greenlandic parliament, the Inatsisartut.

 Life and career

 Pipaluk Lynge-Rasmussen was born on 13 April 1984 in Nuuk.
 She graduated from Aasiaat Gymnasium in 2005.
 She then studied cultural and social history.
 She completed her bachelor's degree in 2011 and her candidate's degree in 2015.
 She then worked for a year as a teacher at a Gymnasium in Nuuk.
 From 2016 to 2018, she was a consultant at the Municipality of Sermersooq.
 From 2020 to 2021, she worked as a TV and radio presenter in numerous children's television and radio programs.
 She has two children with her husband.